ivoryio/factory/packages/kogaio/src/lib/Modal/Modal.examples.md

           width={{ xs: 1 / 2, md: 1 / 4 }}
         >
             This is a mocked message inside your modal. <br />
-            Are you sure you wish to close this modal?
+            Are you sure you wish to close this modal? <br />
+            Also you can close it by clicking outside the box.
         </Modal>
       )}
     </>